-- I. Sign a Live-Work Agreement form in advance of any work or inspection. - II.
+- I. Sign a Live-Work Agreement form as provided in Guideline A-30 (https://policies.tbr.edu/guidelines/instructional-projects-colleges-applied-technology) in advance of any work or inspection. - II.
 Assume all responsibility for the results of the work being done by students. - III.
-Bear all actual cost of material and parts involved. - IV.
-Pay a service charge according to schedule as prescribed by the section on service charges and established by the institution's administration to cover indirect expenses. - V. Tipping of students is not permitted.
+Bear all actual costs of material and parts involved. - IV.
+Pay a service charge according to schedule as prescribed by the section on service charges and established by the institution's administration to cover indirect expenses. - V. Tipping of students or faculty is not permitted.